 The Ministry have a list of accredited Environmental Consultants that Conducts a comprehensive EIA study under the supervision of the Ministry and submit the Draft Report to the Ministry for review and approval considerations.

 What Are The Steps In The EIA Approval Process?

 In summary, the EIA procedure in Nigeria involves the following steps:

-- The submission of project proposal to The Federal Ministry of Environment for screening to determine the need or otherwise for EIA Studies.
+- The project proposal submission to The Federal Ministry of Environment for screening to determine the need or otherwise for EIA Studies.

-- The vetting of Terms of Reference (ToR) for the EIA studies to ensure that only significant issues (impacts) are studies in the EIA.
+- The vetting of Terms of Reference (ToR) for the EIA studies ensures that only significant issues (impacts) are studied in the EIA.
 A Site Verification exercise and Scoping workshop may be required to aid this process.

 - Submission of the Draft EIA Report for review.

 - Review of the Draft EIA Report

 - Submission of the Final EIA Report, which addresses all the issues raised from the review exercise